exegesis-js/exegesis/docs/OAS3 Security.md

 the security requirements are matched, and the current "user" has the "admin" role.

+If a user authenticated using `basicAuth`, then the controller would have access to the object returned by the Security Plugin via `context.security.basicAuth`.

 ## Security Plugins

-Exegesis handles security with security plugins.
-These are very similar to controllers, except their roll is to return an authenticated user:
+Security plguins are very similar to controllers, except their roll is to return an authenticated user:

 ```js
 import basicAuth from 'basic-auth';